As a COO it is very important that you make your team’s goals your goals!

 Once they’re out of debt, these employees will have enough money to save and invest for the future.
 It’ll encourage them to work towards larger goals and work hard for them.

-A few hours of mentoring can not only save those employees from a truly terrible situation, but it also creates loyal partners for life.
+Just like every chief operating officer benefits from COO training, a few hours of mentoring can not only save your employees from a truly terrible situation, but it also creates loyal partners for life.
 Needless to say, having a COO as a friend expands their networking reach so much.
 Because of this, they’ll never forget how you helped them and always be grateful for it.

 How is this about you?